-3.1 15 year generator age limit
+3.1 15-year generator age limit

-On or after 1 January 2024, only LGCs created by a GreenPower Generator, and with a Generation Year that is within 15 years or less from the Generator's GreenPower Accreditation Date, are eligible for transfer against the sale of GreenPower Generation through of a GreenPower Product.
-Refer to section 3.8 for further
+On or after 1 January 2024, only LGCs created by a GreenPower Generator, and with a Generation Year that is within 15 years or less from the Generator's GreenPower Accreditation Date, are eligible for transfer against the sale of GreenPower Products.
+Refer to section 3.10 for further information.

-Appendix B: GreenPower Generator Approval Application
+Appendix B: GreenPower Generators